anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_3.md

 ## Recoding variables - Continuous - Exercise

 Work in groups of 2 to 4, please!
 Don’t do it by yourself!
 Try to figure out how to solve any problems discussing it with your group.
 Learn by doing (aka learn by making a lot of mistakes).
 It is ok to cheat and check how the other groups are doing their activity.
 Just ask them nicely and don’t bother them.
-Leo and Victor are here to help you.
+Leo and Flávio are here to help you.
 Ask questions!

 a) label the variables meals and avg_ed.
 b) Observe the distribution of these two variables with graphs.